Checklist for deciding if an administration order is right for you

 Benefits of an administration order are:

 - it is legally binding.
-This means all creditors included in the order have to stick to it and they can't chase you for the debt once the administration order is in force
+This means all creditors included in the order have to stick to it - they can only chase you if they get permission from the court

 - there is no up front fee

 - you make just one monthly payment into court

 - all your debts are dealt with together

 - administration orders are usually time limited and won't normally last more than three years

 - some of the debt may be written off.

 When an administration order may not be right for you

 An administration order may not be right for you if: